Coronavirus (COVID-19) Information

 As we continue our efforts of promoting official, verified information, we wanted to provide residents with a list of trusted sources.
 While this list is certainly not exhaustive, it includes a snapshot of trusted sources in the healthcare, food, and transportation industries.
 Their respective social media pages are the best places to find and share information that addresses many resident concerns and rumors.

 - Linn County Public Health

 - Centers for Disease Control and Prevention

 - UnityPoint Health

 - College Community School District

 - United Way of East Central Iowa

 The City has been actively addressing rumors and posting factual information on City communications channels.
-Recent rumors about COVID-19 “at home” test kits was addressed on the City’s Facebook page (there are no FDA approved kits currently on the market).
+Recent rumors about COVID-19 “at home” test kits were addressed on the City’s Facebook page (there are no FDA-approved kits currently on the market).

 The official City communications channels include: